giniedp/glib/apps/web/src/examples/fx/materials/map-parallax/Readme.md

-# Parallax
+## Parallax Mapping

-The example shows how to enable parallax effect
+How to create a program with a parallax effect